-Columbia Journalism School's Continuing Education Program offers innovative professional development for non-degree students in digital design/multimedia storytelling, investigative reporting, a fall workshop on working safely in conflict zones and more.
-Courses can be taken individually, or take a series at reduced tuition (see the Bundle note below).
+Columbia Journalism School's Continuing Education Program offers innovative professional development courses, building journalists' cutting-edge skills in digital design/multimedia storytelling, investigative reporting, reporting on crisis and conflict, and more.

-The TOEFL examination is not required, but participants must be comfortable writing/speaking English.
+Language: Unless otherwise noted, all courses are conducted in English.
+The TOEFL examination is not required, but participants must be comfortable writing and speaking in English.

 Meet our Faculty and Staff:

 To receive notifications about upcoming workshops and events, write to firstname.lastname@example.org with “Continuing Education” in the subject line.

 In addition, Columbia Journalism School has strong affiliation with, or directly administers, several prestigious professional fellowships and programs, including:

 For over 60 years, the Columbia Publishing Course has been training young men and women for careers as editors, literary agents, publishers, designers, publicists and more.
 Graduates can be found in every kind of job, at major magazines and publishing houses across the nation.